 [END EQUATION]

 There is no lower control limit (LCL) for time-between charts.
-As the event plotted is rare, the LCL will always be a negative number.
+Because the event plotted is rare, the LCL will always be a negative number.
 Given that time cannot be negative, the LCL does not make sense in the context of time-between charts.

 [H2] Step 4: Plot the Control Chart

 Plot either duration of days to complaints or days until positive comments, depending on which is rarer.
-Check to see whether the duration exceeds UCL.
+Check to see whether the duration exceeds the UCL.
 Note that time-between charts are about a series of consecutive events and not about a specific point in the series.
 When you look at a chart for failure, for example, and see a string of consecutive failures, and one point of this string is above the UCL, the interpretation is that the entire series is unusual—not just the point that is above the control limit.
 Strictly speaking, time-between charts for failures should be drawn as the sum of continuous days of failure.
-This means that the chart would be on 0 for days of success, and when a string of failures start, would have no value until the end of the string, at which point will the value will be at the sum of days in the string.
+This means that the chart would be on 0 for days of success, and when a string of failures start, would have no value until the end of the string, at which point the value will be the sum of days in the string.
 This produces a chart with many discontinuous events.
 To interpret the chart more easily, the analyst draws the days of failure from the start of the string until its end.
 So we draw the first day, the second day, and so on until the last day in the string of failures.
 This gives a more continuous feeling to the chart.
 Even though we have changed how the chart looks, the statistical tests are still done as before, on the end point of the series.

 [H1] Example: Analysis of Online Reviews